ewolff/microservices-recipes/manuscript/04-synchrone-microservices.md

 * Concerning *routing* the Kubernetes service can be implemented either via the node port or via a load balancer.
 It depends on how the service is configured and if the infrastructure offers a load balancer.
-An external request is either be sent to the load balancer or the node port to reach the microservice.
+An external request is either sent to the load balancer or to the node port to reach the microservice.

 * For *resilience* Kubernetes has no solution.
 Of course, Kubernetes can start additional pods in case of a failure, but further resilience patterns like timeout or circuit breaker are not implemented by Kubernetes.

-The solution that Kubernetes offers for the challenges of synchronous microservices does not lead to any code dependencies on Kubernetes.
+The solutions that Kubernetes offers for the challenges of synchronous microservices do not lead to any code dependencies on Kubernetes.
 If a microservice invokes another, it must resolve the name using DNS and communicate with the returned IP address.
 This is no different from communicating with any other server.
 For routing, an external